LeelaDhojLama/LeelaDhojLama/README.md

 # Welcome to My GitHub Profile 👋

-I am a recent master's graduate in Computing Major in Artificial Intelligence from Curtin University, with a solid background in software development.
+I am a master's graduate in Computing Major in Artificial Intelligence from Curtin University, with a solid background in software development.
 I am passionate about AI, machine learning, data science, and building robust software solutions.
 I am always eager to collaborate on innovative projects.

 ## 🌟 About Me
 - 🎓 Master's in Computing Major (AI) from Curtin University